danlhennessy/homelab-k8s/Kubernetes/choices/deployments.md

 4. After merge to master - staging will build automatically, run tests/scans and send alerts using argo workflows.

-5. Optional deploy to prod at this point - argo rollouts for blue/green deployment / canary deployment?
+5. Optional deploy to prod at this point - argo rollouts for canary deployment

-# Choices

-Dev environment docker / okteto

-IaC : Terraform / Crossplane